douglasstarnes/mempy-flask-heroku/README.md

 Also creating executable in mempydemo/bin/python Installing setuptools, pip...done.
 ```
 The last parameter is the name of the virtual environment.
-You can use any name you want but since this is specific only to this workspace, you can use _mempydemo_ to make it easier to follow along.
+You can use any name you want but since this is specific only to the workspace, you can use _mempydemo_ to make it easier to follow along.
 Notice that the prompt in the terminal is now prefixed with the name of the virtual environment in parentheses.
 This means you are inside a virtual environment.
 To verify this run the command `python --version` again and you should see a variant of Python 3, 3.4.0 as of this writing.

 To leave a virtual environment, run the command `deactivate`.
 The prefix willbe removed from the prompt and Python 2.7.6 will be the default version again.
 Again, check this with `python --version`.
 To enter the virtual environment, run `workon mempydemo` (or whatever you named your virtual environment) and you'll see the environment is now active again.